How Long After Identity Verification To Get Tax Refund (And Why)?

 Conclusion

 The IRS has a set timeline for when you can expect your tax refund.
 So when does the clock start ticking?
-It starts with identity verification, usually submitted within three weeks of filing taxes electronically or four to six weeks if you file by mail.
+It starts with identity verification, submitted within three weeks of filing taxes electronically or four to six weeks if you file by mail.

 You’ll also need to wait up to two more months before e-filing and eight additional weeks if you mailed in your return.
 If this sounds like too long of a process, we recommend looking into other ways to obtain funds quickly.
 Overall, you have to wait up to 9 weeks for a response and get your tax refund